Skip to content

 How does GD&T affect manufacturing and inspection cost?

 GD&T can reduce cost when it replaces over-tight ± tolerances with a single position or profile callout that gives the shop a larger usable zone.
-It can increase cost when it requires CMM or functional gage inspection, multiple datums, or very tight form/orientation controls.
-Typical impact: position callouts with MMC can allow functional pin gaging (fast); flatness and perpendicularity on large surfaces may require CMM or surface plate inspection.
-Specify only the controls that affect fit and function, and call out inspection method in the drawing notes when it matters.
+It raises cost when it requires datum-referenced CMM inspection, full-surface/profile verification, multiple datums, or very tight form/orientation controls.

 What are datums and how do I choose them?